kubernetes/enhancements/keps/sig-scheduling/6089-was-controller-apis/README.md

-To support the dynamic scaling of gang-scheduled workloads (Elastic Jobs) in v1.37+, the Job API allows in-flight updates to `spec.scheduling.schedulingPolicy.gang.minCount`.
+To support the dynamic scaling of gang-scheduled workloads (Elastic Jobs) in v1.37+, the Job API allows in-flight updates to `spec.scheduling.policy.gang.minCount`.
 All other scheduling fields in `spec.scheduling` are strictly immutable upon Job creation.

 #### Gang MinCount Defaulting & Scaling Behavior